nerg4l/adventofgo2018/README.md

 If you want to know more about Advent of Code read the [about section here](https://adventofcode.com/2018/about).

-## Parameters
+## Usage

-The executable must be parameterized
+The executable must have two parameters.

 1. Day of advent
 2. Part of the challenge
-3. Input text file

-Example:
+Puzzle input is read from stdin.

+Example usage:

 ```
-1 1 ./input.txt
+cat /dev/clipboard | aoc2018 1 2
 ```

-## Contributing

-I welcome everyone who would like to make this library "Harder, Better, Faster, Stronger".

 ## Tree